Rhinoplasty Austin – Nose Job Cost, Surgery & Recovery

 It’s critical that you and your surgeon are on the same page when it comes to exactly what you are looking for.
 Patients are not always familiar with the terms used by surgeons and patients may find it difficult to find the right words.
 Bringing in photos from the Internet or magazines will help your surgeon determine your goals and to ensure that your expectations are realistic based on your individual nasal anatomy.
 For example, some patients feel they have a hook nose and ask for a nose job to even out that shape.
 Happy results come from patients whose goals have been achieved.

 A rhinoplasty is performed by adjusting the underling bony and cartilaginous structure.
 Cartilage is trimmed and changed in shape with sutures, bone is rasped and reshaped so the combination forms a balanced, elegant nose that fits the patients face.
 It’s important to remember that a nose is there to breathe as well as to look attractive.
 To ensure normal breathing adjustments can be made internally (to the septum and turbinates) during a rhinoplasty if necessary.
 Always inform your doctor of any allergies or breathing issues that you may have or medications that you are taking.

-A rhinoplasty is an outpatient procedure performed in my office operating facility.
+A rhinoplasty is an outpatient procedure performed in my rhinoplasty Austin cosmetic surgery center.
 In most cases, a standard rhinoplasty procedure takes about 2 hours or less to complete.
 Anesthesia is used for your comfort and safety.
 Treatment is directed both to the outside as well as the inside depending on the anatomy.
 Most procedures are performed though a small incision on the narrow part of the columella.
 This allows for unsurpassed exposure of the internal anatomy so appropriate changes can be made that will result in a beautiful face.